AndyDroid10X/fedora-post-install/README.md

 ## Optimizations
 * The tips below can allow you to squeeze out a little bit more performance from your system.

-### Disable Mitigations
-* Increases performance in multithreaded systems.
-The more cores you have in your cpu the greater the performance gain.
-5-30% performance gain varying upon systems.
-Do not follow this if you share services and files through your network or are using fedora in a VM.
-* Modern intel CPUs (above 10th gen) do not gain noticeable performance improvements upon disabling mitigations.
-Hence, disabling mitigations can present some security risks against various attacks, however, it still _might_ increase the CPU performance of your system.
-* `sudo grubby --update-kernel=ALL --args="mitigations=off"`

 ### Modern Standby
 * Can result in better battery life when your laptop goes to sleep.
 * `sudo grubby --update-kernel=ALL --args="mem_sleep_default=s2idle"`